Preventive care is essential for a healthy population, and that includes rheumatology.

 By catching diseases or conditions in their early stages, physicians can find effective treatments and lessen their patients’ suffering much sooner.
 In more practical terms, preventive treatments can also be a dependable source of revenue.
 Some payers offer financial incentives for certain preventive services because it saves them money in the long run.
 It’s not often that something is good for the patient, the physician, and the insurance company, but it’s a good idea to embrace it when all three can benefit from the same thing.

 The only problem with preventive services is that it can be hard to get patients to schedule them.
 Technically, nothing is “wrong,” so people don’t think about going to the doctor.
 In other cases, patients don’t realize they’re not up to date on their preventive services—they don’t know which screenings are recommended or how often.
-This is why “holidays” such as Arthritis Awareness Month, Rheumatoid Awareness Day, and Pain Awareness Month are so important.
+This is why “holidays” such as Arthritis Awareness Month, Rheumatoid Awareness Day, and Pain Awareness Month are important.

 If you’re trying to get your patients to schedule more preventive services and screenings, there are several strategies you can employ.
 Below are five of these strategies that we’ve found effective.
 Try them and see if it makes a difference at your practice.